IGM0937/AutoKait/README.md

 ## Usage

+All major releases are tagged and merged to the `master` branch.

+All development work is on the `dev` branch, until it is tagged and merged to master for release.

-Simply execute the application from `autokait.py` and follow the instructions to setup the state of the board.
+Simply execute the application from `autocait.py` module.

-At any point, type **_help_** to get more information.
+At any point, type **_explain_** to get more information.

-## Features
+## Overall Features

-TODO
+As of version v0.3:

+- Automated Game A.I. as a stand in for nth player in Irish Gauge.
+- Decide on next action, when it is Kait's turn.
+- Participate in auctions, with the ability to back out of bids.
+- Activate dividend action out of turn for purposes of receiving dividends.
+- Keep track of Kait's money during bidding and dividend actions.

 ## Contributions